Eileen9977/Calculator-in-Scheme/Calculator-in-Scheme/Demo.md

 " * "       multiply

-" . "       pop up the last inserted element in the stack
+" . "       pop up the last inserted element in the stack and print out the element being printed out

 " .s "      print out the stack size and the whole stack